Guidance

 How do you measure road condition?

-SCANNER, TRACS and the other techniques are discussed in more detail in the Technical Note.
+SCANNER, TRACS and the other techniques are discussed in more detail in the technical note.
 Other techniques are used to assess the condition of the sub-surface of the road or the ‘skiddiness’ of the road.

 What is the Road Condition Indicator (RCI)?

+The Road Condition Indicator (RCI) is used to assess the condition of individual sections of road.
+It is calculated using the outputs from the surveys mentioned above.
+A complete description and worked example of RCI is provided in Section 2 of the Road condition statistics: Technical note.
 An RCI score can range between 0 and 315.
 Any stretches of road scoring below 40 are declared to be in good, or ‘green’, condition.
-Any stretches scoring higher than 40 but less than 100 will not be in perfect condition but would still offer a good driving surface (called ‘amber’ condition).
-Anything scoring over 100 is likely to be in poor condition and will probably need maintenance within in the next year or so (called ‘red’ condition).
-Highways engineers in local authorities use RCI scores to identify which sections of roads need repairing.
+Any stretches scoring greater than or equal to 40 but less than 100 will not be in perfect condition but would still offer a good driving surface (called ‘amber’ condition).
+Anything scoring greater than or equal to 100 is likely to be in poor condition and will probably need maintenance within in the next year or so (called ‘red’ condition).
+Highways engineers in LA’s use RCI scores to identify which sections of road need repairing.

 What parameters are used to calculate the RCI?

-The following parameters are used to calculate the RCI.
+The following parameters are used to calculate the RCI:

-Bumpiness along the road surface (called longitudinal profile).
+• ‘Bumpiness’ along the road surface (called longitudinal profile)

-Texture of the road surface.
+• Texture of the road surface

-Cracking of the road surface.
+• Cracking of the road surface

 How many potholes are in the roads?